-5.3 Variance to Regulations
+Variance to Regulations 5.3

 The Development Permit System district permissions, requirements and restrictions may be varied in accordance with the provisions of the by-law.
 Unless otherwise specified, approval of the variance is established through the approval of the applicable development permit and is recorded within the approval documents.
 Conditions can be attached to the approval as deemed necessary by the City of Brampton.
 The regulations for each particular Development Permit System Area shall establish those provisions that may be varied and the criteria against which any such variance is to be assessed.